 Nestled in a cargo bag scheduled to fly on the next SpaceX Dragon cargo carrier in September is a piece of equipment its builders hope will begin to change the way humans—and their robots—explore and exploit space.
 The device, essentially a 3-D polymer printer rated for spaceflight, will be installed in a glove box on the International Space Station (ISS) where the crew will evaluate how well it works in microgravity.
 Whatever the results, it will be the first space-based factory ...

-"New Tool For Space Exploration: Onboard 3-D Printer" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"New Tool For Space Exploration: Onboard 3-D Printer" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.